SiyaBhasin/Celebal-Technologies-Assignments/Week6_Siya_Bhasin/Readme.md

 A PyTorch implementation of a Denoising Autoencoder trained on the MNIST dataset.
 The model learns to remove Gaussian noise from handwritten digit images while preserving the underlying digit structure.

-Adapted from the linear encoder/decoder pattern in [NvsYashwanth/MNIST-Autoecncoder](https://github.com/NvsYashwanth/MNIST-Autoecncoder), modified for the denoising task (noisy input → clean target, instead of clean → clean).

 ## Project Overview

 1. Load and preprocess the MNIST dataset (normalized to [0, 1])